-We will be following a specification which builds on the knowledge and understanding developed in the AQA triple course.
+We will be following a specification which builds on the knowledge and understanding developed in the AQA triple and Combined Science GCSEs.

 Students study the OCR A specification.
 This includes topics such as cells, transport in animals and plants, gas exchange, cell division, disease control, energy, reproduction and populations, genetics, control and homeostasis.
 Throughout your lessons practical activities will be used to help support your understanding.